The Wellness Economy Is Maturing — and the Pressure Is Landing on HR

 Trend 1: Mental Health Becomes Infrastructure

 For most of the last decade, mental health at work meant an EAP with single-digit utilization rates.
 That model is breaking down.
-Deloitte’s 2024 Global Human Capital Trends report found that 84% of executives consider worker wellbeing important, yet only 23% felt their organizations were doing enough.
+Deloitte’s 2024 Global Human Capital Trends research found that 84% of executives consider worker wellbeing important, yet only 23% felt their organizations were doing enough.

 In 2026, leading employers are treating mental health not as a standalone program but as infrastructure embedded across the employee experience — integrating screening into health assessments, training managers to recognize warning signs, and building psychological safety into team norms.